ZeyingGAO/zeyinggao.github.io/_pages/about.md

 I am currently pursuing my Master's degree in Foreign Languages and Literatures at Tsinghua University, with a focus on language, psychology, and cognition.
 My research interests center around the development of **social communication skills in both typical and atypical populations**, including children with autism.
 I am particularly passionate about investigating how **pragmatic reasoning, language processing, and social cognition** contribute to children's social communication development, as well as exploring **the familial, cognitive, and neural mechanisms that influence these processes**.

 My academic journey has been marked by my commitment to **interdisciplinary research**, combining insights from linguistics, psychology, and neuroscience to better understand the complexities of language development.
+I am currently advised by [Professor Peng Zhou] (https://peng-zhou.com/research/) of Child Cognition Lab at Zhejiang University (previsouly at Tsinghua University).
+I was advised by [Professor Jing Zhao] (https://scholar.google.com.hk/citations?user=JBzKh54AAAAJ&hl=zh-CN) of Child Language and Literacy Lab at Sun Yat-sen University from 2020 to 2022.

 In addition to my research, I have experience as a teaching assistant, where I have worked closely with international students to improve their language skills.
 I am also actively involved in community outreach, volunteering at organizations dedicated to supporting autistic children.